-Although the region is highly urbanised – 21% of it is built up – agricultural land accounts for 50% of the regional land area, with an additional 28% being covered in woodland and forest.
+Although the region is highly urbanised, (21% of the area is built up), 50% of the area is agricultural land, while an additional 28% is covered in woodland and forest.

-As a cultural and intellectual metropolis and scientific and urban hub, the Paris Region accounts for 28% of France’s gross domestic product, with seven competitiveness clusters and many leading companies in the automotive, aeronautics, printing, electronics, pharmaceutical and food-processing sectors.
-Forty percent of French researchers work in the region, making the region unique in Europe for its creative and innovative capacity.
+As a cultural and intellectual city as well as a scientific and urban laboratory, the Paris Region accounts for 28% of France’s gross domestic product, with seven competitiveness clusters and many companies that are leaders in the automotive, aeronautics, printing, electronics, pharmaceutical and food-processing sectors.
+Forty percent of French researchers are based in this region, making it unique in Europe for its creative and innovative capacity.

-The spatial-planning and economic objectives of the region have been set out in the regional master plan for economic development, innovation and internationalisation (SRDEII) and in the regional master plan for the Paris Region (SDRIF), to which BRGM is contributing expertise in its core areas of specialisation.
+The spatial-planning and economic objectives of the region are set out in the regional master plan for economic development, innovation and internationalisation (SRDEII) and in the regional master plan for the Paris Region (SDRIF), to which BRGM is contributing expertise in its key areas of specialisation.